 - A second wax sprue and casting engineer inspects the surface quality of the wax pattern and the efficiency of the sprue system for casting purposes.

-The wax pattern and sprue system is used to form the ceramic shell mold the super heated bronze will be poured into.
+The wax pattern and sprue system are used to form the ceramic shell mold the super-heated bronze will be poured into.
 This is how it is made.